|Rolling admissions application deadlines:|

 - APPLICATION ESSAY consisting of the answers to the following questions:

-- What educational background and scientific research or employment experience prepare you for this bioinformatics degree program?
+- What educational background and scientific research or employment experience prepare you for this bioinformatics certificate program?

 - What are your long-term professional objectives?

-- What specific attributes of the bioinformatics program make you feel that this degree is appropriate to help you achieve your professional objectives?
+- What specific attributes of the bioinformatics program make you feel that this certificate is appropriate to help you achieve your professional objectives?

-Students may request that credit earned in graduate courses taken at the University of Delaware as a continuing education student, or at another institution, be applied toward their degree requirements .
-The student must have earned a grade of at least B in a course taken not longer than five years ago at an accredited college or university.
-Requests must be made in writing to the Graduate Affairs committee using the Request for Transfer of Graduate Credit form.
+Students may request that credit earned in graduate courses taken at the University of Delaware as a continuing education student, or at another institution, be applied toward their degree requirements.
+Request may be made by using the Request for Transfer of Graduate Credit form and following UD transfer policies found on the form.